EU LAW AND MIGRATION LAW

 Ricevimento: Ricevimento: Students can talk with the professor every Tuesday from 10 a.m. to 12 p.m. (an appointment by email is recommended) at DISPO, Albergo dei Poveri (Piazzale E. Brignole 3a), Central Tower, floor 3B, room 70.
 If necessary, meetings with students can be arranged in days and times different from those indicated above.
-During class-scheduled time (second semester) it is possible to talk with the professor at the end of each lesson.
+During class-scheduled time (second semester) it is always possible to talk to the professor at the end of the lessons.
 Due to COVID-19 Emergency meetings with students take place through the online platform team.
 It could be used also in case of weather alert for lessons and/or exams.

 Ricevimento: Students can talk with the professor every Monday from 9 a.m. to 12 a.m. at Department of Political Sciences, Albergo dei Poveri, Central Tower, third floor.
 For a better organizations of the meetings, students are kindly invited to write in advance the address: firstname.lastname@example.org.
 During the COVID-19 emergency, meetings will take place on the online platform Teams (channel code: 3h0wr34).
 The Teams channel could be used also for lessons and/or exams in case of weather alert.

 LAURA CARPANETO (President)